valarnet/valarnet-blog/posts/default-route-origination-bgp-ospf-and-eigrp.md

 >  5.2 Make the area **totally NSSA**.
 Use *area X nssa no-summary* on the ABR.
 This command denies type-3 or type-4 LSAs from entering area X. It injects a default route into the area as a type-3 summary LSA.

-6. **Can summarization be used on its own as a default route advertisement mechanism?** Baseline fact to know: OSPF supports twp types of summarization: inter-area summarization and external route summarization.
+6. **Can summarization be used on its own as a default route advertisement mechanism?** Baseline fact to know: OSPF supports two types of summarization: inter-area summarization and external route summarization.
 OSPF can summarize internal routes only at ABRs and external routes only at ASBRs.
 (Important: this behavior contrasts with how EIGRP performs summarization.)
 Therefore:

 > 6.1 On ASBRs, if attempting to summarize external routes (i.e. type-5 or type-7) using just *"summary-address 0.0.0.0 0.0.0.0"* IOS will take the command, by default add the *not-advertise* option to it, and filters out external LSAs from being advertised to the nieghbor.
 However, it does not advertise a default route.